Address, E-mail, Phone Number:

 No, online coursework will not be accepted to meet our academic requirements for matriculation to the UPSOM.

-Does the SOM accept a PharmD to fulfill the baccalaureate degree requirement?
+Does the UPSOM accept a PharmD to fulfill the baccalaureate degree requirement?

 Yes, but an applicant with the PharmD must still complete all the required coursework for matriculation.
 This coursework may or may not have been included in their Doctor of Pharmacy program.